spraakbanken/korp-frontend/README.md

-This repo contains the frontend for [Korp](https://spraakbanken.gu.se/korp), a frontend for the IMS Open Corpus Workbench (CWB).
-The Korp frontend is a great tool for searching and visualising natural language corpus data.
+This repo contains the frontend for [Korp](https://spraakbanken.gu.se/korp), a tool using the IMS Open Corpus Workbench (CWB).
+Korp is a great tool for searching and visualising natural language corpus data.

 Korp is developed by [Språkbanken](https://spraakbanken.gu.se) at the